IHE/ITI.Scheduling/input/pagecontent/ITI-Y1.md

 ### Scope

-The Client [ITI-Y] transaction passes a go Request from a Client to a Server.
+The Client [ITI-Y] transaction requests a list of available slots for potential appointments from a Server.

 ### Actors Roles